 4.3.3.
 Payment.
 Within thirty days of the Early Termination Date, the Non-Defaulting Party will notify the Defaulting Party of the amount of the Early Termination Payment.
 If such amount constitutes a net Loss to the Non-Defaulting Party, the Defaulting Party will, within five business days of receipt of such notice, pay the Early Termination Payment to the Non-Defaulting Party, with interest at the Interest Rate from the Early Termination Date until paid.
 If such amount represents a net Gain to the Non-Defaulting Party, no payment will be owed by the Non-Defaulting Party to the Defaulting Party.
 On the due date of any Early Termination Payment, each Party will pay to the other Party all additional amounts payable by it pursuant to this Agreement.

 4.4.
 Other Early Termination.
-If (a) any of the Rules or Acts are amended, modified, repealed, reenacted, altered, found unconstitutional or unlawful, or changed in any fashion, whether by legislative or agency act, judicial decision or otherwise, and, as a result of such changes, EESI’s performance under this Agreement or any Transaction becomes illegal or otherwise in violation of such Rules or Act; or (b) EESI or its activities hereunder become subject to regulation of any kind whatsoever under any Law to a greater or different extent than that existing on any Transaction Effective Date and such regulation either (i) renders this Agreement or any Transaction unenforceable or illegal, and/or (ii) [results in EESI being regulated as a publicutility] [This risk EESI should bear and Customer should be entitled to an Early Termination Payment if EESI terminates], then EESI may unilaterally terminate this Agreement or any affected Transaction upon at least thirty days prior written notice to Customer, without any obligation (whether payment or otherwise) or other liability to Customer, which termination will be effective at 24:00:00, Eastern Time, on the date thirty days from such notice.
+If (a) any of the Rules or Acts are amended, modified, repealed, reenacted, altered, found unconstitutional or unlawful, or changed in any fashion, whether by legislative or agency act, judicial decision or otherwise, and, as a result of such changes, EESI’s performance under this Agreement or any Transaction becomes illegal or otherwise in violation of such Rules or Act; or (b) EESI or its activities hereunder become subject to regulation of any kind whatsoever under any Law to a greater or different extent than that existing on any Transaction Effective Date and such regulation either (i) renders this Agreement or any Transaction unenforceable or illegal, and/or (ii) results in EESI being regulated as a public utility, then EESI may unilaterally terminate this Agreement or any affected Transaction upon at least thirty days prior written notice to Customer, without any obligation (whether payment or otherwise) or other liability to Customer, which termination will be effective at 24:00:00, Local Time, on the date thirty days from such notice.

 5.0.
 GENERAL TERMS AND CONDITIONS